fuscata857/RINGCOIN/README.md

 A beautiful story with our coin!

 It will be remembered as a coin of promise to marry a loved one or to be with lovers.
 Our coin will independently collect and record such stories in the future and remember them as beautiful coins for all lovers and love.
+After downloading and installing the open source, create a new file in the .ringcoin folder and modify the file name to ringcoin.conf.
+Enter addnode=119.56.163.13 in the contents, save and restart your wallet to connect to our node!
+The administrator will stop mining immediately when the first accessor appears, and will not be involved in mining anymore.
+It will only connect to maintain the node.
 Our coin intentionally contains the most included number 7 in the source code.
 A special prize is given to those who look at the source code of our coin and guess how many 7s there are!

 License